Hilary Paweł Januszewski: Biography

 In February 1945, in the course of a large outbreak of typhoid, Januszewski volunteered to serve those who were dying in an isolated makeshift building because, as he said, he was more needed there.
-He contracted the disease himself and died there.

-Januszewski is one of 108 Martyrs of World War II who were beatified as a group by Pope John Paul II in 1999.
+He contracted the disease himself and died there on 25 March 1945; his body was cremated.
+He was beatified on 13 June 1999 as part of the 108 Martyrs of World War II by Pope John Paul II.